SE Eivissa-Ibiza B

 Societat Esportiva Eivissa-Ibiza B was a football team based in Ibiza Town in the autonomous community of Balearic Islands.
-Founded in 2005, it plays in the Preferente.
+Founded in 2006, it last played in the Tercera División – Group 11.
 It was the reserve team of UD Ibiza-Eivissa.

 History

 The first team Societat Esportiva Eivissa-Ibiza was founded in 1995 as Unión Deportiva Ibiza.
 In 1997 the team is renamed to Club Esportiu Eivissa and, in 2001, is renamed with its original denomination.

-The second team founded in 2005.
+The second team founded in 2006.
 It was dissolved in 2009 following the relegation of first team to Regional de Ibiza.